powsybl/.github/ROADMAP.md

 ### OpenLoadFlow
 Improving our open load flow used for tests, experimental and collaboration purposes.
 For more information, please read the [README file](https://github.com/powsybl/powsybl-open-loadflow/blob/master/README.md).
 We are still working on:
 - A faster security analysis: work in progress and expected before the end of 2021.
 - Support of DC security analysis based on the DC sensitivity analysis implementation: work in progress.
 - Voltage control:
     - Transformer voltage control will be improved before the end of 2021
     - Shunt local control is already available in a [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/191)
     - Support of the static var compensator slope is already available as a beta-feature in a [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/304)
 - Remote reactive power control: work in progress in this [branch](https://github.com/powsybl/powsybl-open-loadflow/pull/266).
 - Support of Ward Injection reduction: expected before the end of 2021.
 - Sensitivity analysis: support for users.
 Do not hesitate to ask us for more features!

+### Security analysis API
+The security analysis API will evolve to:
+ - be consistent with other, renewed, computations API (loadflow for example)
+ - provide the possibility to retrieve more information than just violations : currents and flow on specified branches, voltages on specified voltage levels

 ## Pypowsybl
 The PyPowSyBl project gives access PowSyBl Java framework to Python developers.
 This Python integration relies on GraalVM to compile Java code to a native library.

+Ongoing and foreseen improvements include:
+ - improve the [documentation](https://pypowsybl.readthedocs.io/en/latest/) and provide notebooks examples
+ - access to more equipments data (batteries ...)
+ - add core IIDM extensions handling
+ - access to voltage level topology views
+ - improve computation parameters management (initialize from config, extensions)
+ - network variants management
+ - possibility to include private plugins in the build process

 ## Balances adjustment
 Support of a constant power factor on loads during scaling, required for the European Merging Function: mid 2021.

 ## Entsoe